practicalli/clojure/alternative-tools/clojure-tools/cognitect-rebl.md

 ## Run REBL for nREPL based editors
+The [Cognitect REBL documentation](https://docs.datomic.com/cloud/other-tools/REBL.html#nRPEL) shows how to use nREPL with REBL, including [cider-repl](https://github.com/admiralbumblebee/cider-rebl) that has a configurable behavior to send evaluated forms to REBL.

+### Using nREBL middleware for CIDER and Calva
+nREBL middleware will send the results of all evaulated forms to Cognitect REBL via nREPL protocol.

 CIDER and Calva use the `nREPL` protocol to connect to the REBL REPL and have all the evaluated code in those editors automatically display the results in the REBL UI.

 In a terminal, run REBL listening to nREPL using the command